Flags picoCTF 2019 Solution

 The International Code of Signals (ICS) uses a set of 26 lettered flags, 10 numeral pennants, and special flags.
 Each letter flag has a unique color pattern.
 The US Navy uses this system for visual ship-to-ship communication.
 This is distinct from semaphore (which uses a person holding two handheld flags at different angles).

-Note that the number flags in the US Navy system differ from the national/NATO version - Martin specifically found that the number flags differed from the international standard and had to use the US Navy chart specifically.
+Note that the number flags in the US Navy system differ from the national/NATO version - the number flags differ from the international standard, so the US Navy chart must be used specifically.

 Search for 'US Navy signal flags' or 'Navy signal flag alphabet' to find a reference chart showing the color pattern for each letter and number.
 Match each flag in the image to its corresponding character.